Last Updated: January 20, 2014

 Square does not verify the credit history of its customers prior to approving an account, so it sets a few limitations to avoid potential losses to fraud.

 Until November 2013, Square placed holds on funds of card-not-present sales for 30 days if more than $2,002 was charged within any rolling seven-day period.
 This meant that if merchants keyed in $2,100 in sales within a seven-day period (either in a single transaction or in multiple transactions), the extra $98 ($2,100 – $2,002 = $98) would be held by Square for 30 days.
-This policy generated much confusion among users because Square did not provide any warning before the $2,002 limit was reached.
-Square now claims that merchants can process transactions of any type and any size without having to worry about a processing limit, but this is not entirely accurate.
+This policy generated a lot confusion among users because Square did not provide any warning before the $2,002 limit was reached.
+Square now claims that merchants can process transactions of any type and any size without having to worry about a processing limit, but this claim is not entirely accurate.

 Square Customer Service and Complaints | F

 Another area that Square comes up short in this review is in its customer service.
 For a company that has only been around for a few years, Square is racking up a lot of complaints (over 1000 in just our comment section below).
-The majority of the complaints fall into three areas: virtually nonexistent phone support, misunderstanding and nondisclosure of its previous $2,002 card-not-present deposit hold policy, and reports of random fund holding exceeding 30 days with no explanation or communication from Square.
+The majority of the complaints fall into three areas: virtually nonexistent phone support, misunderstanding and nondisclosure of its former $2,002 card-not-present deposit hold policy, and reports of random fund holding exceeding 30 days with no explanation or communication from Square.